-Innovation, a hallmark of 21st century private industry in the U.S. and around the world, relies on a skilled and diverse workforce as well as advances in science and technology.
+Innovation, a hallmark of 21st-century private industry in the U.S. and around the world, relies on a skilled and diverse workforce as well as advances in science and technology.
 These advances are made possible by strong public and private investments in research and development.
 To ensure the future prosperity of all Americans, the new administration will be challenged to create science and technology-related policies and initiatives to improve science, technology, engineering and math (STEM) education and training at all levels; support pathbreaking science and engineering research; and foster private sector innovation through partnerships with states, universities, national laboratories and private industry.
-At this event, theoretical physicist Jim Gates and Microsoft Research executive Jeannette Wing will explore ways in which the new administration can impact and improve U.S. science, technology and innovation.
+At this event, theoretical physicist Sylvester James Gates Jr. and Microsoft Research executive Jeannette M. Wing will explore ways in which the new administration can impact and improve U.S. science, technology and innovation.

 A reception will follow the event.